AdityaBahl/CPP/README.md

 **C++** is a popular programming language because it offers a number of benefits and features that make it well-suited for a wide range of applications.
 Some of the reasons why C++ is widely used include:

-Efficiency: C++ is a compiled language, which means that the code is translated into machine code before it is executed.
+1. **Efficiency:** C++ is a compiled language, which means that the code is translated into machine code before it is executed.
 This can result in faster execution times and improved performance.

-Flexibility: C++ is a multi-paradigm language, which means that it supports both object-oriented and procedural programming.
+2. **Flexibility:** C++ is a multi-paradigm language, which means that it supports both object-oriented and procedural programming.
 This allows developers to use the most appropriate programming style for the task at hand.

-Low-level access: C++ provides direct access to memory and other low-level features, which makes it well-suited for systems programming and other tasks that require fine-grained control over system resources.
+3. **Low-level access:** C++ provides direct access to memory and other low-level features, which makes it well-suited for systems programming and other tasks that require fine-grained control over system resources.

-Cross-platform compatibility: C++ code can be compiled for a wide range of different platforms, including Windows, Mac, and Linux.
+4. **Cross-platform compatibility:** C++ code can be compiled for a wide range of different platforms, including Windows, Mac, and Linux.

-Large community and library support: C++ has a large and active community of developers, which means that there is a wealth of resources and libraries available to help with common tasks.
+5. **Large community and library support**: C++ has a large and active community of developers, which means that there is a wealth of resources and libraries available to help with common tasks.

-Widely used in industry and academia: C++ is widely used in industry for developing operating systems, device drivers, embedded systems and various applications.
+6. **Widely used in industry and academia:** C++ is widely used in industry for developing operating systems, device drivers, embedded systems and various applications.
 It is also widely used in academia for teaching and research in fields like computer graphics, simulations, and game development.

 Overall, C++ is a versatile and powerful language that is well-suited for a wide range of tasks and can be used for both low-level systems programming and high-level application development.